Selina Kyle (Gotham character): Character development

 Gotham depicts the origins of Batman, with the series starting with the murder of Bruce Wayne's parents, as well as that of notable allies and foes such as James Gordon, Alfred Pennyworth, Lucius Fox, Leslie Thompkins, Penguin, Riddler, Poison Ivy and The Joker.
 Catwoman has been considered a morally ambiguous character, initially being counted as one of Batman's foes but becoming an occasional ally in later comic storylines, developing an iconic love–hate relationship, as she is also Batman's most enduring love interest.

 Actress and dancer Camren Bicondova was cast to portray the teenaged Selina.
-Bicondova auditioned for a random role named "Lucy" and not finding out what the real role was until after she was selected.
-While she takes inspiration from previous Catwoman actresses Michelle Pfeiffer, Anne Hathaway and others, Bicondova wanted to portray a side of Selina Kyle not seen before, focusing on her past.
-As the series finale jumps ten years into the future from the rest of the series, Bicondova did not feel comfortable portraying her character as an adult, and at her request, an older actress was chosen to portray the adult Selina Kyle.
+Bicondova auditioned for a random role named "Lucy" and did not find out what the real role was until after she was selected.
+While she took inspiration from previous Catwoman actresses Michelle Pfeiffer, Anne Hathaway and others, Bicondova wanted to portray a side of Selina Kyle not seen before, focusing on her past.
+As the series finale jumped ten years into the future from the rest of the series, Bicondova did not feel comfortable portraying her character as an adult, and at her request, an older actress was chosen to portray the adult Selina Kyle.
 Warner Bros.
 Television cast Lili Simmons in the role, with Simmons and Bicondova collaborating closely on the adult Selina's characterization.